aklivity/zilla-examples/asyncapi.http.kafka.proxy/README.md

 ## Setup

-The `setup.sh` script will install the Open Source Zilla image in a Compose stack along with any necessary services defined in the [compose.yaml](compose.yaml) file.
+The `setup.sh` script starts the docker compose stack defined in the [compose.yaml](compose.yaml) file.

 - create the Petstore API at `http://localhost:7114`